janelia-flyem/SegmentationEvaluationConsole/README.md

 * Make more robust to incorrect user input and deprecated file formats
 * Allow download of tables to CSV
 * Add new visualization widgets and make general plugin system to allow easy swapping (at both compile time and at the app level)
+* Include neuroglancer via browserify or webpack instead of directly committing and including the bundled code